shenchingtou/shenchingtou.github.io/_posts/2017-08-17-how-to-kintsugi.md

 ---
-title: Stesp in Kintsugi - A community gold joinery workshop in Tokyo
+title: Steps in Kintsugi - A community gold joinery workshop in Tokyo
 description: Archived post documenting the important steps in Kintsugi as taught by a community teacher at Unaginonedoko in Tokyo

 layout: post